bramses/chatgpt-md/README.md

 ### Q: Code Blocks cut off halfway through and leave \`\`\`

-The Obsidian editor renders backticks in and fires extra logic that causes the stream to add extra backticks.
+The Obsidian editor renders backticks in automatically (see [issue](https://github.com/bramses/chatgpt-md/issues/15#issuecomment-1466813500)) and fires extra logic that causes the stream to add extra backticks.
 To address this, you can:

 1. at the end of the code block add \`\`\` (three backticks) to close the code block BEFORE the `<hr>` and delete the three extra Obsidian added automatically.
 2. in `role::user` write "keep going"